-The Company initially records the amounts of contributions received or receivable from Freeport pursuant to the Agreement as a liability (advanced contributions received) in the consolidated statements of financial position, and subsequently reallocates amounts as cost recoveries in the consolidated statements of (income) loss as the Company incurs the related expenditures.
+The Company initially records the amounts of contributions received or receivable from Freeport pursuant to the Agreement as a liability (advanced contributions received) in the statements of financial position, and subsequently reallocates amounts as cost recoveries in the statements of (income) loss as the Company incurs the related expenditures.
+During the year ended March 31, 2024, the Company recorded advanced contributions balance of \$1,187,195.

-During the nine months ended December 31, 2023, the Company recorded a gross amount of cost recovery of \$4,922,827 offsetting the expenditures incurred pursuant to the Agreement.
+During the three months ended June 30, 2024, the \$1,187,195 advanced contributions balance was fully reallocated as cost recoveries to offset the expenditures incurred pursuant to the Agreement.